Academic Integrity: The Young Harris College Honor Code

 For student teaching, one-semester hour is awarded for 37.5 hours of work.

 IX.
-On-Line Course
+Online and Hybrid Course

 To be a full-time student, one must be enrolled in a minimum of 12 semester hours of academic credit.
 The maximum load is 21 hours.
 All Georgia residents must schedule at least 12 hours to qualify for the Tuition Equalization Grant and a minimum of 6 hours for the H.O.P.E.
 Scholarship.
 Students may enroll in no more than two academic courses per summer session without permission from the Vice President for Academic Affairs.